Scripps Institution of Oceanography

-The Scripps Institution of Oceanography (SIO) is the center for oceanography and earth science at the University of California, San Diego.
+The Scripps Institution of Oceanography (SIO) is the school of oceanography and earth science at the University of California, San Diego.
 Its main campus is located in La Jolla, with additional facilities in Point Loma.

 Founded in 1903 and incorporated into the University of California system in 1912, the institution has since broadened its research focus to encompass the physics, chemistry, geology, biology, and climate of the Earth.
 The institution awards the Nierenberg Prize annually to recognize researchers with exceptional contributions to science in public interest.